 Students are expected to put academics first.
 Interviews should be scheduled around academic commitments.
 Students should sign up for interviews based on sincere interest, not "practice."
 In addition, students are expected to negotiate second-round and subsequent interview dates/times so that there is no conflict with academics and previously scheduled first-round interviews.
 If you feel that an employer is pressuring you to take a second round interview at a date/time that causes difficulty, contact our office immediately, so that we can help.

 You may change or cancel your interview time slot up until 7:00 am TWO BUSINESS DAYS PRIOR to your interview (e.g. 7:00 am Thursday for a Monday interview).
 Neither changes nor cancellations are accepted after that point, as final schedules have been confirmed with employers.
 To change or cancel an interview, refer to the tutorial "How to Cancel or Switch On-Campus Interviews in DartBoard."
 Do not contact employers directly to change or cancel on-campus interviews.

 Not showing up for an interview will seriously jeopardize further participation in the recruiting program.
-Students are expected to call Career Services in case of emergency.
-Unless you have cancelled your interview by 7:00 am TWO BUSINESS DAYS PRIOR, you will be considered a "no show" and will not be permitted to continue interviews without clearance from Career Services.
+Students are expected to call Center for Professional Development in case of emergency.
+Unless you have cancelled your interview by 7:00 am TWO BUSINESS DAYS PRIOR, you will be considered a "no show" and will not be permitted to continue interviews without clearance from Center for Professional Development.

 After a job or internship offer is accepted, a student must stop all further interviewing and immediately notify employers with whom s/he has an offer or interview pending.
 Any student who accepts an offer obtained through the Recruiting Program, then withdraws the acceptance (i.e. reneges on an offer), will immediately lose all future recruiting privileges.